-system before moving to the full coding procedure.
+Maternal and infant touch was analysed using the Eudico Linguistics Annotator (ELAN; Max Planck Institute for Psycholinguistics, The Language Archive, Nijmegen, The Netherlands; Lausberg & Sloetjes, 2009).
+Behaviours of interest were coded second-by-second by two researchers (LC & MLF), who were blind to any demographic information of the infant and mother.
+Each second that contained touch behaviours (termed a touch instance) was classified according to the coding system described in Table 1.
+This system allowed both the frequency and duration of behaviours to be analysed.
+The two coders first trained for reliability in using the ELAN system on six tapes randomly chosen from the study database.
+In this phase, agreements and disagreements were discussed in order to develop a consolidated coding system before moving to the full coding procedure.
 The training was considered complete once the coders achieved a level of agreement equal to 80% of the total tactile behaviours.
 In the coding phase that followed, each of the two coders independently coded 19 and 20 videos, respectively, which were randomly split between them.
 Twenty percent of the videos (8 out of 39) were second-coded by the other coder and vice versa.
 Cohen's kappa was used to calculate the inter-observer agreement (Ferber et al., 2008; Mantis et al., 2014).
-Kappa coefficients and confidence intervals for the quantity of maternal touch behaviours were specifically computed (k = 0.56; 95% CI 0.30-.82) averaging together the categories: excitatory, down-regulatory, instrumental, incidental and static touch.
-Similarly, for infant touch behaviour we computed kappa coefficients for the touch (k = 0.44; 95% CI 0.20-.68) averaging across the categories: affectionate, instrumental, incidental and static.
+Kappa coefficients and confidence intervals for the quantity of maternal touch behaviours were specifically computed (k = .56; 95% CI .30 to .82) averaging together the categories: excitatory, down-regulatory, instrumental, incidental and static touch.
+Similarly, for infant touch behaviour we computed kappa coefficients for the touch (k = .44; 95% CI .20 to .68) averaging across the categories: affectionate, instrumental, incidental and static.
 Disagreements on the quality of touch on the double coded videos were discussed; disagreement on the quantity were resolved by averaging the amount of touch across both coders.
 A moderate to substantial level of agreement was considered acceptable in this context, as it reflects the complexity of tactile interactions and methods reported in previous studies (see Reece et al., 2016; Brauer et al., 2016).
 The total touch instances for each touch category was weighted (divided) for the exact length of each video to account for differences in duration, so that frequencies of touch were balanced for the actual duration of the video and comparable among participants.